-Feliks registered for the draft and received a temporary exemption to continue employed at work essential to the war effort.
-In 1918 he joined the International Brotherhood of Boilermakers, Iron Ship Builders and Helpers of America, Local 202 of Schenectady classified as a "Reamer," working for the American Locomotive Company.
+Feliks registered for the draft and received a temporary exemption to continue employment at work essential to the war effort.
+In 1918 he joined the International Brotherhood of Boilermakers, Iron Ship Builders and Helpers of America, Local 202 of Schenectady classified as a "Reamer" working for the American Locomotive Company.
 Josephine was born on March 19 1919 at 18 River Street.
 ALCO built steam locomotives during the war for Russia.
-The World War I locomotive boom judged on ALCO's stock dividends, continued into 1925
+The World War I locomotive boom judged on ALCO's stock dividends, continued into 192512

-Roaring Twenties 1920-1929
+Roaring Twenties 1920-192913

-1921-23 Warren G. Harding POTUS 1923-29 Calvin Coolidge POTUS
+1921-23 Warren G. Harding Pres.
+1923-29 Calvin Coolidge Pres.